 In fact, there are many safety rules that should be observed when using extension cords in Waynesburg.
-To help prevent electronic shock, fires, and other problems, the pros at Beck Electric Company want you to keep the following safety tips in mind.
+To help prevent electronic shock, fires, and other problems, the pros at Beck Electric, Generators & Plumbing want you to keep the following safety tips in mind.

 Always Inspect the Cord

 Before you use an extension cord, it’s important to inspect it from end to end.
 You need to check for any missing insulation and exposed wires since these could put you at risk for electric shock.
 It’s also a good idea to inspect the ends of the extension cord.

 On the male end, you’ll want to make sure that no prongs are missing or bent.
 On the female end, make sure that none of the holes are filled with dirt, dust, or anything else that could impede the flow of electricity.

 Given the size of many extension cords, it can be easy to forget that they have a limit in terms of how much power they can provide.
 Beck Electric, Generators & Plumbing reminds you that it is important to carefully inspect your cord to find how many amps it’s rated for so that you don’t overload the cord at any point during its use.

 If you use a cord for a prolonged period above its duty limits, you put yourself at a very real risk of fire.
 If nothing else, you’ll likely notice that the devices plugged into your cord don’t operate correctly because they aren’t receiving the required amount of power.